SubakaranThanushan/lab2DevOps/userapi/README.md

 # User API web application

-It is a basic NodeJS web application exposing REST API that creates and stores user parameters in [Redis database](https://redis.io/).
+It is a basic NodeJS web application exposing REST API that creates and stores user parameters in [Redis database](https://redis.io/) by Thanu.

 ## Functionality